WilliamTran0211/HomNayAnGi-Mobile/README.md

 Purpose: This is a project of my graduate thesis.

-Description: This application is used for Client-side
+Description:A mobile application for Client-side